moe-serifu-circle/moe-serifu-agent/docs/CONTRIBUTING.md

 All PRs that contain changes to code should be accompanied by unit tests that cover the change.
-If unit testing does not apply to the situation given in the PR, reasoning should be given in the PR description, or a project maintainer should be notified submitting the PR.
+If unit testing does not apply to the situation given in the PR, reasoning should be given in the PR description; notifying a project maintainer of the lack of testability prior to submitting the PR is also advisable.

 All PRs must include properly commented code.
 The exact definition of what constitutes 'properly commented' is not well-defined, but at a minimum, there should be a module-level